cpittet/jobs-scheduling/README.md

 We have the following constraints on the schedule :
 - A person cannot be assigned to 2 tasks that overlap
-- A task requiring only major persons cannot have minor persons assigned to itself
+- A person cannot be assigned to a task where she/he is not available
 - A person should not do 2 tasks in a row
 - A person should have at least min_nb_tasks assigned
 - A person should have no more than max_nb_tasks assigned
+- A task requiring only major persons cannot have minor persons assigned to itself
 - A task should always have at least 1 person that can be in charge